sunpy/sunpy/docs/guide/acquiring_data/helioviewer.rst

 the future (like in this example) can look a little unusual compared to the times in the image.

-If we find that the source id for AIA 304 is 13, we could make the same request using: ::
+If we find that the source id for AIA 304 is is 13, we could make the same request using: ::

     hv.download_png('2099/01/01', 4.8, "[13,1,100]", x0=0, y0=0, width=512, height=512)